HakAl/adk_rag/docs/COORDINATION.md

 ## Overview

-The VIBE Agent uses a **router-coordinator-specialist** architecture to intelligently handle user requests with cloud-first execution and automatic fallback.
+The VIBE Code uses a **router-coordinator-specialist** architecture to intelligently handle user requests with cloud-first execution and automatic fallback.

 ---